abatsakidis/abatsakidis/README.md

 # Hi!
-I’m Thanasis Batsakidis (:coffee::computer:)
+I’m Athanasios Batsakidis (:coffee::computer:)
 ## experienced IT Engineer / Webdeveloper / PhD Cand.

 I am a PhD Candidate at Democritus University of Thrace – Department of Production and Management Engineering - and scientific field of "Design, Organize and administration of supply chains"​.
 My research relates to technology and its relationship to: wisdom, mindfulness, learning, dialogue, and philosophy, as elements of an integral inquiry of the human condition.